danielnahma/analysis-project/README.md

-# analysis-project python and SQL
+# analysis-project: python and SQL